 Besides tobacco, obesity contributes to almost 40% of cancers, including kidney, liver, pancreatic, colorectal and post-menopausal breast and endometrial cancer.
 According to the Centre for Disease Control and Prevention (CDC), obesity is responsible for 20% of cancer-related deaths in women and 14% in men.
 Surely this should mean that by reducing obesity rates, we could bring down the risk of cancer in many at-risk individuals.
-Currently, bariatric surgery is an effective strategy for individuals with morbid obesity who fail to lose weight despite a supervised diet and exercise program.
+In Singapore, bariatric surgery is an effective strategy for individuals with morbid obesity who fail to lose weight despite a supervised diet and exercise program.

 But does bariatric surgery, that brings about weight loss, have potential cancer prevention effects?
 So far, the literature demonstrates a positive link mostly in post-menopausal endometrial and breast cancers only.
 Why is this so?
 Let’s find out more.

 How does obesity promote cancer?